 However, I can sort of see where they get that impression from.
 While I try my best to push the idea that OCD isn’t solely all about cleaning and contamination, it’s unfortunately the stereotype that I fit in with.
 My form of OCD means that I was my hands more often than most people would, wipe down surfaces that don’t always need to be wiped down, and throw away things that don’t need to be thrown away, all because I fear they’re contaminated.
 I always have hand sanitiser in my bag, and I will always use it after touching things like parking machines, lift buttons, door handles etc, and even then, I still won’t feel comfortable until I’ve washed my hands.
 Because of all that, I can 100% see why people are labelling me as “lucky” – I’m clearly taking all those precautions.
 However, what those people don’t realise, is that part of my recovery was to relax those behaviours.
 As I’m sure you can imagine, throughout the entire pandemic, I did not relax any of them.

 While I can see why people thought me having OCD was lucky, it still makes me incredibly angry.
 A vast proportion of my recovery was unpicked during the early days of coronavirus hitting the UK, and I’m still feeling the effects of it now.
-Yes, here in the UK (at the time of writing anyway), restrictions have been eased for a few months now – mask wearing is no longer compulsory, and people who have been double vaxxed don’t have to self isolate if they’ve been in contact with someone with Covid – but for someone like me, that means nothing.
-For example, I’m terrified of going into any public space without a mask now, and I genuinely have no idea when I’ll be comfortable not wearing one again.
+I’m terrified of going into any public space without a mask now, and even if the law around them gets lifted here in the UK, I genuinely have no idea when I’ll be comfortable not wearing one again.
 I feel even now that hand sanitiser doesn’t do the job it used to anymore, and I’m more terrified of the common cold than I’ve ever been, largely because all of those selfish bastards at the very start of the pandemic saying “MEH IT’S JUST A COLD” when it was actually the ‘rona.

 I felt a bit peaky earlier this week, and my anxiety instantly soared thinking I had Covid.
 I’m doing daily lateral flow tests and weekly PCR’s for work, so I can be assured that it’s not, but every single time I feel a bit of a sniffle coming on, I feel completely consumed with panic.
 As a typical germaphobe, I used to get immensely pissed off every time someone around me came down with a cold.
 But now, I just feel terrified.
 For a vast portion of the population, life is (hopefully) going back to normal.
 For me, I’ve fallen down a massive flight of stairs when it comes to my recovery.